JetBrains/compose-multiplatform/tutorials/Getting_Started/README.md

-# Getting Started with Compose for Desktop
+# Getting Started with Compose Multiplatform

 ## What is covered

-In this tutorial we will create a simple desktop UI application using the Compose UI framework.
+In this tutorial we will create a simple desktop UI application using Compose Multiplatform UI framework.

 ## Prerequisites